vfmd/vfmd-spec/spec/for_implementers.md

 # vfmd for implementers

-This document describes the [vfmd Markdown syntax] in formal terms, and is intended to be read by someone implementing this spec to parse or otherwise programmatically interpret vfmd input.
+This spec describes the [vfmd Markdown syntax] in formal terms, and is intended to be read by someone implementing this spec to parse or otherwise programmatically interpret vfmd input.
+If you only intend to write a document using vfmd, see [vfmd for writers].

 [vfmd Markdown syntax]: introduction.md
+[vfmd for writers]: for_writers.md

 This document is organized as follows: We start by defining a few terms that shall be used in the rest of this spec.
 Then, we discuss how